chipsalliance/firrtl-spec/spec.md

 There are six **kinds** of circuit components.
 They are: nodes, wires, registers, ports, submodule instances, and memories.

-We show how the circuit components are wired together in the hardware through connections (see [@sec:connects]).
+We use connections to wire circuit components together in the hardware (see [@sec:connects]).

 Each circuit component in a module is associated with a type called its **principal type** ([@sec:types]).